Landing page: Origin and evolution

 Landing pages originated with the IT departments of Microsoft in late 2003 in response to poor online sales of Office.
 The process was tedious and time-consuming.
-As a result, in 2009, several startups, including Unbounce, were formed to simplify and streamline the process.
 The rise of cloud computing and e-commerce around 2009 provided ideal conditions for these startups to flourish.
 Since then the customer requirements changed, requesting integrations with other solutions such as email marketing, lead nurturing and customer relationship management systems.

 Typical format

-Landing pages often contain clear, concise action-oriented headlines.
-A good landing page explains the product offer in a clear manner and places visual emphasis on the value of the product or service presented.
+Landing pages typically feature clear, concise, action-oriented headlines.
+An effective landing page explains the product or offering in a straightforward way, while placing visual emphasis on its key value and benefits.

 Marketing experts recommend websites remove the navigation menu and limit internal and external links on the page.
 Any signup forms on the landing page should reflect the value of the offer.
 For example, a free offer or newsletter sign up form may only request an email address, whereas high value offers may have longer forms with more details required.
 They may also include a relevant image, animation or short video.
 These pages also tend to contain small icons (i.e. of Facebook or Twitter) to facilitate social media sharing.